ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 requirements:

 Incremental updates:
-: Incremental updates can reduce both the data storage on an ALTO server and the transmission time of the updates, especially when the change of an ALTO resource is minor.
+: Incremental updates only maintain and transfer the "diff" upon changes.
+Thus, it is more efficient than storing and transferring the full updates, especially when the change of an ALTO resource is minor.
 The base protocol does not support incremental updates and the current incremental update mechanism in {{RFC8895}} has limitations (as discussed below).

 Concurrent, non-blocking update transmission:
 : When a client needs to receive and apply multiple incremental updates, it is